Destinations Greece Athens

 The cost€€€.
 Book the terrace for the view, not the table.

 Food or view?The view.
-Classical Greek done well; eat your serious dinners elsewhere.
+Classical Greek done well; eat your best dinners elsewhere.

 VerdictThe terrace-once, dinner-elsewhere.